AFS intercultural adventures transform your life forever! We call it the #AFSeffect

 The YES Program evolved out of a generalized recognition that public diplomacy efforts had been neglected in many countries around the world for many years and that the effects of this came into stark focus in the aftermath of the events of September 11, 2001.

-AFS took a lead in rallying the exchange community and the Educational and Cultural Affairs Bureau of the U.S. Department of State to approach Congress with a coherent plan for support of meaningful opportunities for youth exchange as a key component of renewed commitment to building bridges between citizens of the U.S. and countries around the world, particularly those with large Muslim populations.
+AFS took a lead in rallying the exchange community and the Educational and Cultural Affairs Bureau of the U.S. Department of State to approach Congress with a coherent plan for support of meaningful opportunities for youth exchange as a key component of renewed commitment to building bridges between citizens of the U.S. and countries around the world.

 The program officially launched in India in 2005 in hopes to expand communication between the people of the United States and India in order to promote mutual understanding and respect.
 Since then, over 430 Indian students have completed the YES program and now participate as alumni.

 The YES program is administered in partnership with the U.S. Department of State by a consortium of non-profit organizations led by American Councils for International Education.
 In India, AFS USA manages the YES program in partnership with the local U.S. Embassy, Public Affairs Office.